Rhamphosuchus: Species

 The remains that build the basis for Rhamphosuchus crassidens were discovered during the early 19th century in the Siwalik Hills of India in sediments generally thought to be Pliocene in age.
 Some elements have been reported from the Pliocene pre-Pinjor Beds near Chandigarh (which is referred to, depending on the source, as either the Dhamala, Saketi or Tatrot Formation).
+Though based on the fact that its original type specimens were recovered from the area that is probably situated between Yamuna and Sutlej river, and due to many crocodilians described from typical siwalik hills by Lydekker 1886 also being from this region (e.g. Crocodylus palaeindicus), it may have lived during Late Pliocene and likely the Early Middle Pleistocene of Pinjor Formation, another hint that supports this hypothesis is that the original 1840 paper mentions Rhamphosuchus crassidens alongside numerous other animals that matches the Plio-Pleistocene interval, like Camelus sivalensis, Anoplotherium sivalense, Hippopotamus sivalensis, Sivatherium, Felis cristata, Rhinoceros and Ursus sivalensis.
 While Rhamphosuchus crassidens has been known to science for over 150 years, it remains very poorly understood, partially on account of the generally fragmentary remains assigned to this taxon.
 A redescription with additional remains was in the works under Jason J. Head, but was never published, with some of the preliminary conclusions of this work being subsequently rejected by Head himself.
 Head has raised the possibility that at least one specimen historically referred to this species could be of a different taxon.
 Rhamphosuchus crassidens is chiefly set apart from R. pachyrhynchus by lacking the expanded snout tip, instead showing a smoother transition between the premaxilla and the rest of the rostrum.